Skip to main content

 She was the founder and longtime editor of what has become the leading journal in the field of health communication, authored seven books, 30 peer-reviewed articles, and performed work for entities like the World Health Organization.
 She has advised numerous theses and reviewed for several dissertations over the years, mentoring several future doctoral students and faculty members.
 Teri also served the department as graduate director, as a member of the CAOP Leadership Committee and she has made numerous other contributions to the life of the profession and department.

-Teri has had a penchant for late night work, and would often reply to emails in the late night and early morning hours.
+Teri had a penchant for late night work, and would often reply to emails in the late night and early morning hours.
 She was tirelessly dedicated to her students, relentlessly supportive of her colleagues and utterly dedicated to advancing the mission of the University.
-Teri was a convert to Catholicism, and embraces her faith as a foundational part of her life through a number of services and communal activities to help those in need.
-She is often the first person to lend a hand, even opening her home to help those in need.
+Teri was a convert to Catholicism, and embraced her faith as a foundational part of her life through a number of services and communal activities to help those in need.
+She was often the first person to lend a hand, even opening her home to help those in need.
 A consummate professional and colleague, she is in no small way a major factor in the development of the current Department of Communication.
 We wish her long days and pleasant nights as she spends time with her family, and in particular her grandson.

 CONTACT